Golf Tutorials

 3. The Goal Position: The aim is for the bag to rest comfortably on the meat of your shoulder and upper back, not sit on top of your shoulder bone or dig into your neck.
 When you are standing straight, the bottom of the bag should sit just above your hip, neatly in the small of your lower back.

-• If the bag hangs too low and bumps against your leg, pull the loose end of the strap through the buckle or a slide to get things tighter.
+• If the bag hangs too low and bumps against your leg, pull the loose end of the strap through the buckle or slide to get things tighter.

 A simple test: walk a few paces.
 Does the bag swing wildly?
 Is there immediate pressure on one spot?
 Fine-tune it until it feels stable and secure.